1. What is IGE?

 2. What is "religious freedom"?

-IGE promotes religious freedom.
 We think about religious freedom at two levels.
 First, there is its basic definition, recognized in all international covenants and most constitutions worldwide.
-Religious freedom is the opportunity to choose or not choose faith freely, and to share and change one's faith.
+Religious freedom is the opportunity to choose or not choose faith freely, to share and change one's faith, and to live out one's faith in private and public life (provided doing so does not violate the equal rights and freedoms of others).

 As Christians, however, we think about religious freedom in the context of loving God and loving our neighbor.
 We believe that we become more fully human the more we love God and the more we love our neighbor.
 In fact, we cannot love God without loving our neighbor; we cannot understand our own identity unless it is rooted in both God and in our neighbor's identity.